manuba245/autolocale-issues/README.md

 - Large translation files may reduce performance during validation or table rendering.
 - Dynamic translation keys (e.g., via variables or runtime strings) are not currently supported.
+- Only json translation files are supported currently.

 ---